-Deep within the Peruvian Andes, Cusco, Peru once hailed as the capital of the Incan Empire.
-Today, Cusco has grown famous for its archeological remains and Spanish colonial architecture.
-People from around the world flocking to visit.
-To please these visitors, Cusco restaurants serve up plenty of both local and international options.
+Deep within the Peruvian Andes, Cusco, Peru, once hailed as the capital of the Incan Empire.
+Cusco has become famous for its archeological remains and Spanish colonial architecture.
+People from around the world flock to visit.
+Cusco restaurants serve plenty of local and international options to please these visitors.

-The variety of foods available in the city make deciding where to eat in Cusco challenging.
-Here, you can find everything from Peruvian cuisine to Italian restaurants, fine dining and even one of the best vegan restaurants I’ve ever tried.
+The variety of foods available in the city makes deciding where to eat in Cusco challenging.
+Here, you can find everything from Peruvian cuisine to Italian restaurants, fine dining, and even one of the best vegan restaurants I’ve ever tried.

 Read on to discover my favorite places to eat in Cusco, Peru!